RajivKoliwad/Reapportionment/README.md

 From there, you can run somthing like: `java -jar build/libs/apportionment.jar testStates.csv --huntingtonHill`

 You can choose CSV files (example given) or .XLSX files.
 The program defaults to huntingtonHill, but use hamilton if the hamilton flag is supplied

+Note - Sometimes, the Huntington Hill and Hamlilton methods have the same output